hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-Word_Counting_Batch_Job/100_Modeling_Word_Count_in_terms_of_a_DAG.md

      src="../images/wordcount-dag.jpg"
      height="200"/>

-In the simplest case the computation inside each vertex can be executed in turn in a single-threaded environment; however just by modeling the computation as a DAG we've split the work into isolated steps with clear data interfaces between them.
+In the simplest case, the computation inside each vertex can be executed in turn in a single-threaded environment; however, just by modeling the computation as a DAG, we've split the work into isolated steps with clear data interfaces between them.
 This means each vertex can have its own thread and they can communicate over concurrent
 queues: